 What's happened

-Apple will use Google’s Gemini AI models to power its upcoming Siri upgrade and other AI features, as part of a multiyear deal.
-The partnership aims to enhance Apple’s AI capabilities while maintaining privacy standards, with the new Siri expected later this year.
-The deal signals a cautious but strategic move for Apple into AI.
+Apple is set to use Google's Gemini AI models to power its upcoming Siri upgrade and other AI features, as part of a multiyear deal.
+This strategic partnership aims to enhance AI capabilities while maintaining privacy, with the new Siri expected later this year.
+The move signals a cautious approach by Apple amid rising AI competition.

 What's behind the headline?